Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Multiplicación de fracciones)
 **Fraction multiplication**: the product of two fractions is the product of the numerators over the product of the denominators, $\frac{a}{b} \cdot \frac{c}{d} = \frac{a \cdot c}{b \cdot d}$, this implies two operations, first the multiplication by $c$ and then the division by $d$.
 Given the PEMDAS order of operations, it's the same if the division by $d$ is done first.

+(Multiplicación de decimales)
+**Multiplication of decimals**: in the product of decimal numbers, the amount of decimal digits is up to the sum of the decimal digits in the factors.

+(Multiplicación y división por 10)
+**Multiplication and division by 10**: given that 10 is the base of the decimal place value system, multiplying a number by 10 moves the number one digit to the left, while dividing a number by 10 moves the number one digit to the right.
+For example, $2 \cdot 10 = 20$, and $2 \div 10 = 0.2$.

 (Paradigma de la multiplicación y división) **Multiplication and division paradigm**: multiplication and division both deal with three concepts: a set of elements, groups of elements, and the size of said groups.
 Each of this concepts is associated with a number, the total number of elements, the amount of groups, and the size of each group.